PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass, together with Ruff and syntax validation.
 The exporter shrank by another 28 lines.
 No model conversion or inference was run.

+Generated module-attribute canonicalization and collision resolution now live in the Torch-free naming owner.
+Direct-module counts, already planned affine LayerNorm attributes, and op-module attributes remain one collision domain.
+Both moved function ASTs match checkpoint `f8b24db` exactly; the direct naming contract and focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 28 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-